 As OBIN is a volunteer network, it is inevitable that changes in members’ health, paid work, and/or family lives will interfere with their available time and energy for OBIN work.
 Sharing responsibilities with Co-coordinators can spread out the workload and protect C-Team projects from languishing.

 Each position is for 2 years at a time, without a term limit.
 Attempts will be made to have some of the positions open to new volunteers each year.
 At least 6 weeks prior to year-end, if possible, position holders should indicate to the Facilitator whether they are interested in continuing or whether they want to leave the position.

-If a position becomes vacant for any reason, the Co-coordinator is invited to assume the position.
-Otherwise, volunteer(s) will be sought to fill the position(s) on a temporary basis until the next official round of selections is made.
+If a position becomes vacant for any reason, the Co-coordinator is invited to assume the position for the balance of the term, otherwise, volunteer(s) will be sought to fill the position(s) on a temporary basis until the next official round of selections are made.

 While it is hoped that many of the incumbents will extend to ensure continuity, it is important that new members join the C-Team to add innovative ideas, expertise, and energy.

 Roles/Job descriptions for all positions will be prepared and reviewed by the C-Team.
 The OBIN membership will be solicited to apply for any open position.
 In the event of competition for any of the positions that cannot be worked out informally, there will be an appeal to OBIN members to resolve the matter, using an online consultation/selection process and voting if necessary.
 The Facilitator and Coordinators are expected to assist in the selection of co-positions.